lazzurs/phonetrack-android/README.md

 * Send locations to PhoneTrack Nextcloud app
 * Send locations to custom server with GET or POST requests
 * Store positions when network is not available
+* Remote control by SMS:
+    * get position
+    * activate alarm
+    * start all logjobs
+    * stop all logjobs
+    * create a logjob
 * Launch on system startup
 * Display devices of a Nextcloud PhoneTrack session on a map
 * Dark theme